rajtoshranjan/url-shortner-backend/README.md

 ## Installation

-1. **Clone** the forked repository and proceed with the steps mentioned below.
+1. **Please ensure that you don't fork this repository.
+We want your submission to be private to avoid plagiarism**
-2. Please ensure you push your code into a **private repository** on GitHub.
+2. Clone the repo to your local and ensure you push your code into your own **private repository** on GitHub.

 ### Install Requirements